Doberm4n/POELevelingGuide/LevelingGuidesText/PoE Fast Leveling edit/Act_1.md

 ◦ (complete "The Marooned Mariner")
 ◦ (+1 SKILL POINT)
 17. The Cavern of Wrath (WAYPOINT)
 18. The Cavern of Anger (defeat Merviel)

+TOTAL AFTER ACT 1: +2 SKILL POINTS, +2 RESPEC POINTS, 1 TRIAL OF ASCENDANCY